codecrafters-io/build-your-own-kafka/stage_descriptions/listing-partitions-03-ea7.md

 ### Building the Response for Existing Topics

 When a topic exists, your response should contain complete metadata about it.
-The key differences from the "unknown topic" response are:
+The key differences from the `"unknown topic"` response are:

-- Set `error_code` to `0` (no error)
+- Set `error_code` to `0` (no error).
-- Use the actual `topic_id` (UUID) from the cluster metadata, not all zeros
+- Use the actual `topic_id` (UUID) from the cluster metadata, not all zeros.
-- Include partition information in the `partitions` array
+- Include partition information in the `partitions` array.

 Each partition entry in the `partitions` array contains: